- Here’s how you can fix Windows won’t start by using the advanced Recovery Environment options included in the operating system.

 All the fixes below will involve the Windows RE (Recovery Environment).
 You’ll recognize it from the blue background, minimal icons, and white text.

-Try Start-up Repair to Fix Problems That Prevent Windows for Starting
+Try Start-up Repair to Fix Problems That Prevent Windows from Starting

-This is the first thing you should try if your computer boots directly into the Recovery Environment.
+This is the first thing you should try if your computer will boot Windows into recovery mode directly.

 1. Select the Troubleshoot – Reset your PC or see advanced options menu.